S-RM/wiskess_rust/README.md

 The following are known issues that are being worked on for the next release:
 * Bloat-data in the message field of some timeline files, i.e. shellbags, hayabusa
 * IOC summary CSV has extra lines, isn't formatted correctly
-* network CSV in timeline has multiple entries for same event

 ## Feature requests
 This list includes proposed improvements to wiskess: